While Harlequin bugs are bright and beautiful in color, do not be mistaken.

 3. Trap Crops

-Or, you can plant a separate area first before other crops in order to focus the bugs in one area.
-Trap crops include such things as kale, broccoli, or mustard.
+Alternatively, you can plant a separate area first, before other crops, to focus the bugs in one location.
+Trap crops include such things as kale, broccoli, and mustard.

 5. Row Covers

-Hanging garden screen barrier netting is a good alternative to keeping bugs off plants.
+Hanging garden screen barrier netting is a good alternative for keeping bugs off plants.

-Simply hang such netting from a hanging PVC pipe, clothesline, or other type of wire to create a shield around plants without sacrificing sunlight.
+Suspend the netting from a PVC pipe, clothesline, or wire.
+This protects your plants while allowing sunlight to pass through.
 Alternatively, purchase ready-made row covers from local gardening centers.

 6. Traps